sabarimurugans47/MACHINE-LEARNING-MODELS/README.md

 ## 🎓 About This Repository

-This repository is a **showcase of advanced machine learning models** I built as part of my aspiring ML engineer journey.
+This repository is a **showcase of advanced machine learning models** I built as part of ML engineer journey.
 It highlights strong skills in designing, training, and deploying intelligent AI solutions with highly attractive visuals and polished presentation.

 ---